Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Gravitational Redshift and the Dual One-way Doppler-cancellation Scheme

-Downlink clock comparison: At coordinate time $t_3$, the satellite clock $B$ at position $\boldsymbol{{x}}_{3}$ sends a light signal towards the ground station with frequency $f_3$.
+For the downlink, at coordinate time $t_3$, the satellite clock $B$ at position $\boldsymbol{{x}}_{3}$ sends a light signal towards the ground station with frequency $f_3$.
 After free-space propagation, ground clock $A$ at position $\boldsymbol{{x}}_{4}$ receives this signal at coordinate time $t_4$.
-The ground clock $A$ measures the received frequency as $f_4$, and record downlink data, $y_{\text{do}}$.
-Here, a time delay $\Delta t=t_3-t_2$ between coordinate times $t_2$ and $t_3$ is introduced.
-Considering clock synchronization, this time delay $\Delta t$ is very small.
-Ideally, this delay is 0.
+The ground clock $A$ measures the received frequency as $f_4$.
+The corresponding downlink observable is denoted by $y_{\text{do}}$.

+In general, the two one-way measurements are not exactly synchronous.
+We therefore introduce the time offset

+which characterizes the mismatch between the uplink reception event and the downlink emission event.
+In the ideal synchronous limit, $\Delta t=0$.
+In realistic experiments, however, a small but finite $\Delta t$ remains and must be taken into account, since it leads to a correction in the combined observable.

-This scheme thus generates two independent sets of frequency comparison data, one from the uplink and one from the downlink.
-A suitable combination of these measurements enables the determination of the gravitational redshift.
+The dual one-way scheme thus produces two independent frequency-comparison observables, one from the uplink and the other from the downlink.
+The uplink observable $y_{\text{up}}$ contains both the first-order Doppler and gravitational redshift.
+The downlink observable $y_{\text{up}}$ includes the first-order Doppler and ``negative" gravitational redshift (or ``gravitational blueshift").
+By constructing an appropriate linear combination of $y_{\text{up}}$ and $y_{\text{do}}$, one can obtain the measurement of dual one-way DCS as follows

+in which the first-order Doppler contribution can be strongly suppressed, while the gravitational redshift is enhanced by a factor of two.